 Accessible study rooms are available on the first floor of the main library for individual study.
-In addition, there are two further accessible study rooms on the first floor of the Noreen and Kenneth Murray Library at the Kings Buildings campus and one accessible study room on the ground floor of the Mary Brück Building.
+In addition, there are two further accessible study rooms on the first floor of the Noreen and Kenneth Murray Library at the Kings Buildings campus and one accessible study room in the Murchison House Building.

 Initial enquires should be made to the Student Disability Service.
 If the Student Disability Service recommends you should have access to one of these study rooms then Information Services will email you with details about booking rooms and how to collect your key.
 Please remember to be considerate of other users and not block book the rooms or eat in them.

 Group study rooms are available on a self-booking basis at: